DeviaVir/zenbot/README.md

 ### Performance

-Current simulations on historical data from May - August 2016 show Zenbot 3.5.15 making a [1.531 ROI](https://gist.github.com/carlos8f/afcc18ba0e1f422b1f3b1f67a3b05c8e) in only 3 months, using default parameters!
+Simulations on historical data from May - August 2016 show Zenbot 3.5.15 making a [1.531 ROI](https://gist.github.com/carlos8f/afcc18ba0e1f422b1f3b1f67a3b05c8e) in only 3 months, using default parameters!

 _Zenbot is a genius!_